5 Best Septic-Safe Toilet Cleaners (Avoid Expensive Fixes)

 • Lemon juice

-If you are in the Europe you cannot use borax since it is a banned substance by the European Union.
+If you are in Europe, you cannot use borax since it is a banned substance by the European Union.
 It is however used without restrictions in the United States.
 You should use borax if you have very tough stains since it is stronger than baking soda.

 Let us see how you can clean a toilet bowl using baking soda and vinegar.
-Since baking soda is alkaline and vinegar is a mild acid, they 2 of them will neutralize forming a septic-safe solution.
+Since baking soda is alkaline and vinegar is a mild acid, the 2 of them will neutralize, forming a septic-safe solution.

-• Slowly add a cup of baking soda in the bowl.
-Please expect a fizzing reaction between the baking soda and the vinegar and hence the need to add the baking soda slowly.
+• Slowly add a cup of baking soda to the bowl.
+Please expect a fizzing reaction between the baking soda and the vinegar, hence the need to add the baking soda slowly.

 • Use a toilet brush to swish the solution around the bowl without forgetting the rim.

-• After the 30 minutes use the toilet brush and scrub all over the bowl focusing more on any spots with stains.
+• After 30 minutes, use the toilet brush and scrub all over the bowl, focusing more on any spots with stains.

-Baking soda and vinegar are inexpensive but thorough toilet cleaners which are septic-safe and what is even more interesting is that they do not have an awful smell.
+Baking soda and vinegar are inexpensive but thorough toilet cleaners that are septic-safe, and what is even more interesting is that they do not have an awful smell.
 Do this at least once a week.
 Don’t wait for stains to accumulate.

 To prevent scratching the surface of the bowl.
 Drop the pumice stone in water for 15 minutes to soften.
 Start by gently scrubbing off a single point on the bowl (preferably the one facing the wall.)

-If you would further like to learn how to properly take care of your septic system watch the video below.
+If you would like to learn how to take care of your septic system properly, watch the video below.

 FAQs